 One night, after the kids were in bed, I gathered up a stack of their favorite picture books and closed the door of my little home office.
 Then I put my video camera on a tripod and made a video of myself talking to them and reading the books, just as I would if they were sitting right in front of me.
 I brought it to a finish by giving them (the camera) a big kiss with my big lips.

-The next day I asked Ginger to play the video for them, which ran about 15 minutes.
-When I got home from work, Ginger told me that my antics had captivated them both—and, in fact, Lulu had been chatting back in English to the questions I posed from the screen and then approached the TV at the end and kissed the glass.
+The next day I asked Keiko to play the video for them, which ran about 15 minutes.
+When I got home from work, Keiko told me that my antics had captivated them both—and, in fact, Lulu had been chatting back in English to the questions I posed from the screen and then approached the TV at the end and kissed the glass.

 That night I created another short segment of “Daddy TV,” as I came to call it.
 And over the next couple of months, I made about a dozen more 15-minute segments of me talking, reading books, telling stories, singing songs, and making funny faces.